 Today we’re doing a few things differently with our cookies: We’re using buckwheat flour (!) and we’re fighting cancer (!!!).
 Since buckwheat flour is more or less self-explanatory, we’ll move straight into the “fighting cancer” part: We’re baking Double Buckwheat Double Chocolate cookies in support of the nonprofit organization Cookies for Kids’ Cancer.

-Cookies for Kids’ Cancer was founded by two OXO employees when their 2-year-old son was diagnosed with childhood cancer in 2007.
+Two OXO employees founded Cookies for Kids’ Cancer when their 2-year-old son was diagnosed with childhood cancer in 2007.
 Larry and Gretchen Witt pledged to support the funding of research for safer, more effective treatments for children battling cancer.
 With the help of 250 volunteers, Gretchen baked and sold 96,000 cookies, raising more than $400,000 for research.

 Each year, OXO continues to support the organization by donating $100,000 to Cookies for Kids’ Cancer.
 This year during Pediatric Cancer Awareness Month, OXO is also working with bloggers to showcase cookie recipes and will donate $100 per blog post in support of the cause.
 OXO is highlighting cookies from Dorie Greenspan’s new book, Dorie’s Cookies, which features over 200 recipes from classics to brownies to savory cookies.